 Analyzing Uber Technologies's Unusual Options Activity

-On Tuesday, shares of Uber Technologies (NYSE:UBER) saw unusual options activity.
-After the option alert, the stock price moved down to $50.66.
+Uber Technologies (NYSE:UBER) shares experienced unusual options activity on Wednesday.
+The stock price moved up to $50.79 following the option alert.

 - Sentiment: BULLISH